zarnold/roguelike-level.js/README.md

 ## Example Output

 A typical level takes about **20ms** to generate on my laptop.
 YMMV.

+A **special** room can be used for whatever you want.
+I like to use them for shops and hidden rooms (you'll know when a door is special, too).

+The `world` attribute is entirely optional for you to use.
+All the data within it can be recreated using the other attributes.

 ### World Matrix Cell Types